Toruń – Franciscan Friary

 The friary and church of the Assumption of the Blessed Virgin Mary were built by the Franciscan monks, who came to Toruń in 1239.
 Construction works probably started immediately and were carried out quite efficiently, as in 1243 a synod was held in the monastery with the participation of the papal legate Wilhelm of Modena, aimed at implementing the papal bull with the division of conquered Prussian lands into four dioceses.
 In 1267, a record noted the expansion of the monastery area by the Teutonic Land Master Ludwik von Baldersheim and the Bishop of Chełmno Frederick to include municipal land formerly owned by a certain Benedictine.
 Construction had to last in 1276, because at that time the sheds for drying bricks in the New Town of Toruń were mentioned, handed over to Franciscans by the Land Master Konrad von Thierberg.
 In the fourteenth century, the church and monastery were still expanded.
 From 1311 came the will of Adelaide Ullmann, the wife of a shopkeeper from Königsberg, who donated monks one fine for the construction of the church, while from 1343 came information about the functioning of the organ in the church (this is one of the oldest records in Poland about this instrument).
 After the city fire of 1351, the church was for the last time seriously expanded in the third quarter of the fourteenth century.
 As a result, the church was the first in Pomerania, of a form of not fragmented hall with so much height and momentum.
 Many architectural features, the concept of block and interiors, were innovative models for the construction of other temples, including the one hundred years later the St. Mary’s church in Gdańsk.

 Relations of the monks with the Teutonic Knights were good.
 As early as in 1246, the Franciscan brother Albert settled amicably the dispute between the Teutonic Order and Lübeck and was a witness in granting municipal privilege to Elbląg.
-In 1258, however, the convent defended the Teutonic Knights at the court of Pope Alexander IV against charges regarding the deailng against Prussians.
+In 1258, however, the monks defended the Teutonic Knights at the court of Pope Alexander IV against charges regarding the deailng against Prussians.
 The friary had a dozen or so brothers, only rarely reaching the number of twenty, although lay people were also employed, e.g. a steward worker dealing with economic affairs.
 In the fifteenth century, many brothers came from local circles, especially from the lower social classes.
 They made a living from alms and fees for religious activities.
 Various fraternities were founded at the church, grouping e.g. leatherworkers and gloverers, as well as other guilds.
 A monastery school functioned since the fourteenth century; there was also a library.

 During the Polish-Teutonic wars of the 15th century, relations between the Franciscans and the Teutonic Order remained good.
 It was significant that they gave shelter to the crew of Toruń’s Teutonic castle, captured and demolished by the townspeople in 1454.
 Admittedly, two years later they lent the city council a silver cross and six goblets to support the fight against the Teutonic Order, but it were probably forced actions, as they were accused of running an anti-royal campaign.
 Finally, in 1466, a solemn ceremony on the occasion of the signing of the Second Peace of Toruń, ending the Thirteen Years’ War and sealing the return of Eastern Pomerania, Warmia and Chełmno land to Poland, was celebrated in the church of the Assumption of the Blessed Virgin Mary.
 However, the reason for this could be the rebuilding of the parish church in that time.

 At the end of the fifteenth century, information began to appear about the decay in the friary, but the restoration of religious discipline undertaken in 1493 failed.
 At the beginning of the 16th century, as a result of the progressive Reformation, the number of new monks began to decline.
 In 1559, the last two monks, Father Andrew and brother Bernardine, signed a contract, handing over the monastery goods to the city council.
-In 1565, an evangelical school was placed in the convent’s buildings, which was transformed into a junior high school in 1568.
+In 1565, an Evangelical school was placed in the friary’s buildings, which was transformed into a junior high school in 1568.
 As at the time, it was a modern and well-equipped school with extensive library collections.
 The church was initially used by both relligions, but when in 1596 the parish church was granted to Catholics for exclusive use, the former Franciscan church became the main temple of the Lutheran patriciate.
 Because of this, the church’s interior was renovated several times and lost its medieval character, including removed side altars.
 In their place epitaphs, benches and pulpit appeared.

 In the 17th century, as Catholicism was reviving, its representatives began attempts to recover the former state of ownership.
 This led to numerous and strong religious tensions, culminating in the so-called Toruń Turmoil from 1724.
 As a result of street clashes and riots, started by a simple quarrel between the students of the municipal gymnasium and the Jesuit college, the Church of the Blessed Virgin Mary was taken away from the Lutherans by the royal judgment and handed over to the Bernardine order, while the gymnasium had to leave the friary buildings.

 After the Second Partition of Poland, Toruń came under Prussian rule, but initially the monks lived a peaceful life.
 However, the prolonged lack of major repairs caused that in 1798, due to the threat of a construction disaster, Gothic richly decorated gables over the naves and triple roofs were demolished, and the current one gable roof over the entire nave and new gables were erected.
 Soon, the Enlightenment tendencies began to intensify voices about the need to dissolve the monastery.
 They fell silent only during the Napoleonic Wars, during which in the years 1806-1810 the church served as a warehouse.
-In 1821, the Bernardine convent was finally dissolved, and a year later most of the friary buildings were demolished.
+In 1821, the Bernardine friary was finally dissolved, and a year later most of the friary buildings were demolished.
 At the end of the 19th century, necessary renovation work was carried out at the church, which continued in the first half of the 20th century.

 Architecture